 Laurence Butler, Museum Manager, Thinktank Birmingham Science Museum

 The Inspiring Science fund has enabled Thinktank to create MiniBrum, co-created with local children and families.
-It is an experiment, designed for children aged 2-5 to start investigating questions STEM and how to engage early years.
+It is an experiment, designed for children aged 2-5 to start investigating questions about STEM and how to engage early years.

 What age is the right age to start introducing STEM?
 Can an early year’s STEM gallery be effective in building Science Capital, introducing STEM skills and starting a journey with science as a part of everyday life when the target audience is 2 - 5 years old?
 Find out what we have learned in the first 6 months of opening.

 Laurence has worked at Thinktank for over 15 years, starting as a gallery enabler working with all visitors before moving on to delivering formal education.
 This was followed by a time running the outreach delivery into local areas for schools and community events.
 Four years ago, Laurence became the manager of the learning team at Thinktank plus three smaller heritage sites.
 His latest role has led him to take on a 12-month secondment as museum manager.

 Chris Dunford, Head of Sustainable Futures, We The Curious